 Why having to employ an interpreter reduces your employability:

-As any one employing you also have an additional full time member of staff, this is a barrier to getting, keeping, and getting promotion in your work.
+As any one employing you will also have to employ an additional full time member of staff, with all the additional on costs etc., this is a barrier to getting, keeping, and getting promotion in your work.
 (Employers have said that they would be less likely to employ Deaf people if they had to employ an interpreter as well).

 As the AtW budget for staff interpreter on costs does not nearly cover the full on costs, this is even more of a problem, with the employer having additional costs and liabilities from employing a Deaf person.